 Appealing a Denial

-Even if your matter is not resolved in your favor despite your best efforts, you have the right to appeal.
-You must be aware of numerous phases during the procedure.
+Even if your case is not resolved in your favor despite our best efforts, you have the right to appeal.
+However, you must be aware of numerous phases during the procedure.

 Regrettably, appeals at this level are frequently dismissed.
 Consider bringing your case to federal court as a further step.
 Once again, you must begin this process within 65 days after receiving the Appeals Council’s refusal letter.